Cost | Where to Buy | Rules | Where to Cut Wood |

 Once the snow melts, the public is encouraged to cut fuelwood early in the year because fire restrictions may impact the cutting season later in the summer.
 However, early season fuelwood cutters should be very careful with wet road conditions and avoid them if rutting or getting stuck is a potential.
 Fuelwood cutting is not allowed within riparian areas (adjacent to creeks and rivers).

 Regulations for each forest are available when permits are issued.
 For additional information, contact the local Ranger District offices, or Forest websites.

 There is a 2 cord minimum purchase for the personal use firewood permits.
 The minimum permit is $25.00 ($12.50 per cord).
 You can buy up to 10 cords per family per year at $12.50 per cord.

 With your firewood permit purchase, you will receive the permit, load tickets (in 1/4 cord increments), and a Boise or Payette National Forest firewood map to help you locate firewood wood in an appropriate area.
 You must have a permit, tags and Motor Vehicle Use Map (MVUM) of the area you will be cutting in.

 The person gathering the fuelwood must be present to purchase and sign for the permit, tags and fuelwood brochure.

 Also, obtain a Motor Vehicle Use Map (MVUM) for the area where you plan to harvest the wood and comply with MVUM regulations.

-is not permitted.
 The Personal Use Firewood Permit is for your own personal use.

 One cord of firewood measures 4ft.
 X 4ft.
 X 8ft. which equals 128 cubic feet and weighs approximately 2662 lbs.
 The average half-ton pickup can carry 1/2 cord of dry wood without overloading the vehicle.
 Remember to validate your firewood with load tickets before you leave the area where you cut.